ReadabilityLOL/Crash-Python-Shell/README.md

 A shell made in python

 **Disclaimer:**
-This shell was made by a bored 14 year old in his study halls
+This shell was made by a bored 14 year old who has no idea what POSIX compliance is in his study halls